8

 “Huh?!
 But there were two people wearing tight suits!
 They threw a light grenade, so I did what we're trained to do in high cruise school!"

-“Chill, I didn't say you were lying.
+“Chill, I wasn’t callin' ya a liar.
 We found blood and evidence of the fight,” the squad member replied, pointing at the other guards looking over the house's entrance and surroundings.
 "That said, looks like those guys got away.
-They took all their gear with them, so they're probably professional infiltrators.”
+Took all their gear with them too, so they're probably professional infiltrators.”

 “They escaped?”
 Terra was dumbfounded.
 "Even after being shot like that?
 I'm pretty sure I even shot one of them right in the face, too "

 “Those were resin bullets, yeah?
-Won't stop 'em.
-We're talking real pros here.
-Oh, you're Terra Intercontinental-san, aren't ya?
-The fisher who hauled in that enormous fish.”
+Won’t stop 'em.
+We're talkin' real pros here.
+Oh, you're Terra Intercontinental-san, aren’t ya?
+The fisher who bagged that enormous fish.”
 The male squad member raised his goggles and grinned.
 "You did pretty good for a woman.
 Took some guts.
 But you should know when to call it quits, this was a close shave.”

 “Uh...
 Thanks.”
 Terra replied bluntly, disliking the sentiment.
 Diode was in danger, so she had acted in desperation.
 That was all there was to it.
-She was sure that any person, man or woman, would react the same way.
+She was sure that any person, man or woman, would react to the situation the same way.

 And... and, there's something else, but I don’t know how to describe it.

-The Rescue Squad appeared shortly after and quickly began tending to Diode.
-An unexpected person showed up beside them.
+Shortly after, the Rescue Squad arrived and quickly began tending to Diode.
+An unexpected person showed up alongside them.

 “Are you two all right?
 I received word of an attack.”

 “Good, it appears you are both unharmed.”
-The Council liaison with the soft, puffy sideburns adorning his cheeks looked down on the two with eyes that seemed to smile, as always.
+The Council liaison with the soft, puffy sideburns adorning his cheeks looked down on the two with eyes that always seemed to smile.

-Terra's mind was still foggy, so she replied without thinking.
-"We aren't unharmed at all.
+A fog filled Terra's mind, and she replied without thinking.
+"We aren’t unharmed at all.
 Die-san went through something awful.
 They tried to kidnap her!
 And it's terrifying to think of my own home being invaded like this.
 Really, it's too much...”

 “I am sorry to hear that.”
 Dishcrash said, bowing.
-"Just now, a construction boat departed from the work pier without authorization.
-It was headed for territory outside of Idaho's jurisdiction.
-However, the two exterior workers who boarded it were identified as citizens who migrated here from Fuyo during the Bow Awow.
-There are official actions we can take regarding that matter, but they will likely not return.
-I believe the Gendo reserve a trump card for mischief like this, and it has been played tonight,” Dishcrash said.
-He then fixed a direct look on Terra. "—Do you understand?
-This situation is the result of your own decision to shelter Diode-san.”
+"Just now, a construction boat departed from the work pier without authorization, headed for territory outside of Idaho's jurisdiction.
+However, the two exterior workers who boarded it were identified as citizens who migrated here from Fuyо̄ during the Bow Awow.
+There are official actions which can taken in regard to this matter, but they are unlikely to return.
+I believe the Gendō reserve a trump card for mischief like this, and it has been played tonight,” Dishcrash said.
+He stared pointedly at Terra. "—You do understand, correct?
+This situation resulted from your own decision to shelter Diode-san.”

-“You make it sound like this is my fault!
-Don't say that please.”
-Terra started to raise her voice but trailed off.
-The truth was that Terra had been living with Diode with that fear in the back of her mind and had done nothing about it.
-If she had taken that fear seriously, then maybe she could have entrusted the matter to the security squad before the home invasion happened.
+“You make it sound like it's my fault!
+Don’t say that... please.”
+Terra started with a raised voice but trailed off.
+In truth, was that fear was in the back of her mind the whole time she was living with Diode, and she did nothing about it.
+If I had taken that fear seriously, then maybe I could have trusted Security Squad with the matter before the break-in happened.

-“It would have been useful to secure the burglars for the coming negotiations, but we failed to do so.
-It truly is a shame.”
+“It would have been useful to secure the burglars for the coming negotiations.
+It is truly a shame we failed to do so.”

-He had touched on something Terra felt like she was trying unusually hard to put up with.
-The fogginess surrounding that feeling suddenly cleared—simply being saved wasn't satisfying.
-The truth was she wanted everyone to see the clear act of righteousness in exposing the people who had attacked them.
+Dishcrash touched on something Terra felt like she was trying unusually hard to tolerate.
+The fog shrouding that feeling suddenly lifted—she wasn’t satisfied with simply being saved.
+The truth was she wanted everyone to see the clear righteousness in the act of exposing the people who attacked them.

 “Dishcrash-san, may I say something?”
-Diode spoke up as her examination ended.
-Diode thanked the doctors with a silent look, then turned back to Dishcrash.
-"You also expected this to happen and kept quiet, didn't you?
-How are you planning to take responsibility for this?”
+Diode cut in, her examination finished.
+She thanked the doctors with a silent nod, then returned her attention to Dishcrash.
+"You expected this and kept quiet, huh?
+How do you plan to take responsibility?”

 “What leads you to believe I could have expected this?”

-“Why would a fully armed platoon rush in because of a mere panicked citizen report?
-Is that how the Endeavours always react?”
-Diode quietly glared at Dishcrash, who warded it off with a nonchalant look.
+“Why would a fully armed platoon rush in because of a mere report from a panicked citizen?
+Do the Endeavours always react that way?”

-“No there haven't.
-Since you expected this, you could have prevented it by assigning the relevant authorities to it.
-You people kept quiet about it instead and let them do what they wanted because it was also what you wanted.
-If we had been captured by Gendo's trackers in this incident, it would have been a bargaining chip in negotiations with them.
-That was the goal you were aiming for, wasn't it?”
+“No there haven’t.
+You expected this, and you could have assigned the relevant authorities to prevent it.
+Instead, you people kept quiet and let the trackers do this, because you also wanted this.
+If Gendō's trackers had captured us during this incident, you would have a bargaining chip for negotiations with them.
+That was the outcome you aimed for, wasn’t it?”

-“I placed these around the windows and doorways of the house.”
-Diode took out a small bundle of fine thread.
+“I put these on the residence's windows and doorways.”
+Diode pulled out a small bundle of fine thread.

 Ah, Terra recognized it.
-That's probably on the print log.
+That's probably in the print log.

-“There was one place where it was cut, then stretched and put back into place.
-The trackers didn't do this tonight, and they couldn't have noticed it because they triggered the alarm.
-So someone must have entered earlier, but–” Diode momentarily glanced at the squad preparing to leave. "–even though this is supposedly the first time they've been here, they didn't break any of them.”
+“There was one place where it was cut, then put back by stretching it.
+The trackers didn’t do this tonight, and they couldn’t have noticed it because they tripped my alarm.
+So, someone must have entered earlier, but–” Diode quickly glanced at the Security Squad as they prepared to leave. "–Even though this is supposedly the first time they've been here, they didn’t break any of them.”

 Terra's breath hitched.
 "So those people have been wandering around my house?”